Reasons for leave without pay. Providing leave without pay. Will it affect work experience?

 — start date and duration of unpaid leave,

-- the circumstances and reasons for such leave.
-If there are supporting documents, they should be attached to the application.
+- circumstances and reasons for such leave.
+If supporting documents are available, they should be attached to the application.

-If the decision is positive, the management issues an order on granting leave without pay in form N T-6, which should also indicate the period and reasons for granting leave.
+If the decision is positive, management issues an order to grant leave without pay in Form N T-6, which must also indicate the period and reasons for granting leave.

-We remind you that a note-calculation on the granting of leave to the employee in this case is not drawn up.
-Information on the provision of such leave is entered in section.
-VIII of the employee's personal card form N T-2.
-The time sheet (form N T-12 or N T-13) is marked:
+We remind you that a note-calculation about granting leave to the employee in this case is not issued.
+Information about the provision of such leave is entered in section.
+VIII Personal employee card form N T-2.
+The following mark is placed on the working time sheet (form N T-12 or N T-13):

-- "OZ" or code 17, if leave is provided under the conditions stipulated by the current legislation of the Russian Federation;
+— “OZ” or code 17, if leave is provided under the conditions provided for by the current legislation of the Russian Federation;

-- "DO" or code 16, if the leave is granted with the permission of the employer.
+— “BEFORE” or code 16, if leave is provided with the permission of the employer.

-Often an employee for family reasons needs to take leave at his own expense.
-Therefore, it is usually the employer's right to let an employee go on unpaid unpaid leave or not.
+Often, for family reasons, an employee needs to take leave at his own expense.
+Therefore, whether or not to release an employee on unpaid leave without pay is, as a rule, the right of the employer.

-Moreover, b / s leave is given for family reasons and other valid reasons.
-Moreover, if you carefully study the norms, it turns out that sometimes it is also the responsibility of the company.
-Moreover, depending on the basis on which the employee goes to rest without saving earnings, there is a way to calculate his length of service.
+Moreover, unpaid leave is given for family reasons and other valid reasons.
+Moreover, if you carefully study the norms, it turns out that sometimes this is also the responsibility of the company.
+Moreover, depending on the basis on which the employee goes on vacation without saving earnings, there is a method for calculating his length of service.

-For family reasons and other valid reasons, the employee, upon his written application, can be provided, the duration of which is determined by agreement between the employee and the employer (part 1).
-When considering applications, attention is drawn to the specific reasons and circumstances that caused the need for such a vacation.
-After all, the provision of unpaid leave on the basis of part 1 of Article 128 of the Labor Code of the Russian Federation is a right, not an obligation of the employer, therefore he has the right to refuse to provide it to the employee...
-In this case, the employer must take into account both the validity of the reasons indicated by the employee in the application, and the possibility of causing harm to the organization in the event that leave is provided at his own expense.
+For family reasons and other valid reasons, an employee, upon his written application, may be granted, the duration of which is determined by agreement between the employee and the employer (Part 1).
+When considering applications, attention is paid to specific reasons and the circumstances that necessitated such leave.
+After all, granting leave without pay on the basis of Part 1 of Article 128 of the Labor Code of the Russian Federation is a right and not an obligation of the employer, therefore he has the right to refuse to provide it to an employee.
+In this case, the employer must take into account both the validity of the reasons indicated by the employee in the application, and the possibility of causing harm to the organization if leave is granted at his own expense.

-Family circumstances and other justifiable reasons refer to certain events and social needs that have arisen in the employee's personal life.
-The employer cannot send the employee on leave at his own expense without pay on his own initiative.
+Family circumstances and other valid reasons mean certain events and social needs that arose in personal life employee.
+An employer cannot send an employee on leave at his own expense without pay on his own initiative.

 Article 128 of the Labor Code of the Russian Federation

-For family reasons and other valid reasons, the employee, upon his written application, may be granted unpaid leave, the duration of which is determined by agreement between the employee and the employer.
+For family reasons and other valid reasons, an employee, upon his written application, may be granted leave without pay, the duration of which is determined by agreement between the employee and the employer.

-How many days can you take at your own expense at work according to the law
+How many days can you take at your own expense from work according to the law?

-Can I go on vacation without pay for a year?
-How long can you take a vacation, apply at your own expense under the Labor Code without pay?
-For how long can a working pensioner or a pregnant woman be sent?
+Is it possible to go on leave without pay for a year?
+How long can you take a vacation at your own expense under the labor code without pay?
+For what period can a working pensioner and a pregnant woman be sent?

-The employer is obliged, on the basis of a written application from the employee, to provide unpaid leave:
+The employer is obliged, based on a written application from the employee, to provide leave without pay:

-participants in the Great Patriotic War - up to 35 calendar days a year;
+participants of the Great Patriotic War - up to 35 calendar days a year;

-working old-age pensioners (by age) - up to 14 calendar days a year;
+for working old-age pensioners (by age) - up to 14 calendar days per year;

-parents and wives (husbands) of military personnel, employees of the internal affairs bodies, the federal fire service, the bodies for control over the circulation of narcotic drugs and psychotropic substances, customs authorities, employees of institutions and bodies of the penal system, who died or died as a result of injury, concussion or injury, received in the performance of military service (service) duties, or as a result of an illness associated with military service (service) - up to 14 calendar days a year;
+parents and wives (husbands) of military personnel, employees of internal affairs bodies, the federal fire service, drug control authorities and psychotropic substances, customs authorities, employees of institutions and bodies of the penal system, killed or died as a result of injury, concussion or injury received while performing the duties of military service (service), or as a result of a disease associated with military service (service) - up to 14 calendar days days in a year;

-working disabled people - up to 60 calendar days a year;
+for working disabled people - up to 60 calendar days per year;

-employees in cases of childbirth, marriage registration, death of close relatives - up to five calendar days;
+employees in cases of the birth of a child, marriage registration, death of close relatives - up to five calendar days;

 in other cases provided for by this Code, other federal laws or a collective agreement.

-Provision of vacation leave at your own expense, without preservation of wages in a MANDATORY manner
+Providing vacation leave at your own expense, without pay, is MANDATORY

-In some situations, granting leave without pay is the employer's obligation, established by the Labor Code of the Russian Federation.
-For example, the employees to whom the employer is obliged to provide unpaid leave are (Article 128 of the Labor Code of the Russian Federation):
+In some situations, providing leave without pay is the obligation of the employer established by the Labor Code of the Russian Federation.
+For example, employees to whom the employer is obliged to provide leave without pay are (Article 128 of the Labor Code of the Russian Federation):

 • working old-age pensioners (by age);

-• workers in cases of childbirth, marriage registration, death of close relatives.
+• workers in cases of birth of a child, registration of marriage, death of close relatives.

-In addition to the above situations, the Labor Code mentions several more cases when the employer is obliged to provide unpaid leave.
-For example, such leave is given to those employees who combine work with training in educational institutions of higher and secondary vocational education or enter them.
+In addition to the above situations, the Labor Code contains mention of several more cases when the employer is obliged to provide leave without pay.
+For example, such leave is due to those employees who combine work and study in educational institutions of higher and secondary vocational education or enroll in them.

-The labor code, other federal laws, or a collective agreement may provide for other cases when the employer is obliged to provide unpaid leave.
-For example, part 2 lists the categories of employees to whom the employer is obliged to provide unpaid leave in connection with admission to educational institutions of higher professional education and training in them, these are:
+The Labor Code, other federal laws or a collective agreement may provide for other cases when the employer is obliged to provide leave without pay.
+For example, Part 2 lists the categories of employees to whom the employer is obliged to provide leave without pay in connection with admission to educational institutions of higher professional education and training in them, these are:

-• employees admitted to entrance examinations in educational institutions of higher professional education;
+• employees admitted to entrance examinations to educational institutions of higher professional education;

 • employees - students of preparatory departments of educational institutions of higher professional education;

-• employees studying in state-accredited educational institutions of higher professional education in full-time education, combining study with work.
+• employees studying in state-accredited educational institutions of higher professional education on a full-time basis, combining study with work.

-The employer's obligation to provide leave at their own expense is established not only in the Labor Code, but also in other federal laws.
-So, in accordance with paragraph 11 of Article 11 of the Law of May 27, 1998 No. 76-FZ "On the Status of Servicemen", spouses of military personnel leave at their request granted simultaneously with the leave of servicemen.
-At the same time, the duration of the spouses' leave may, at their request, be equal to the leave of military personnel.
-Just a part of the leave of spouses of military personnel, which exceeds the duration of the annual leave at their main place of work, is granted without pay.
-In this case, the employer has no right to refuse unpaid leave without pay.
+The employer’s obligation to provide leave at his own expense is established not only in the Labor Code, but also in other federal laws.
+So, in accordance with paragraph 11 of Article 11 of the Law of May 27, 1998 No. 76-FZ “On the status of military personnel”, military spouses receive leave at their request is provided simultaneously with military leave.
+In this case, the duration of the spouses' leave can be equal to the leave of military personnel at their request.
+Just the part of the leave of military spouses that exceeds the duration of annual leave at their main place of work is provided without pay.
+At the same time, the employer does not have the right to refuse unpaid leave without pay in this case.

 The following employees can take leave at any time at their own expense until 14 days according to the Labor Code of the Russian Federation.

-• Single mother with a child up to 14 years old,
+• Single mother with a child under 14 years old,

-• employee having two or more children under the age of fourteen,
+• employee who has two or more children under the age of fourteen,

-• employee having disabled child under the age of eighteen
+• employee who has disabled child under the age of eighteen

-In addition to the Labor Code, the employer's obligation to grant unpaid leave to certain employees is established in the following federal laws:
+In addition to the Labor Code, the employer’s obligation to provide unpaid leave to certain employees is established in the following federal laws:

-• dated 26.11.96 No. 138-FZ - to individual participants in the electoral process at the time of elections to local self-government bodies;
+• dated November 26, 1996 No. 138-FZ - to individual participants in the election process for the duration of elections to local government bodies;

-• dated 09.01.97 No. 5-FZ - to Heroes of Socialist Labor and full holders of the Order of Labor Glory;
+• dated 01/09/97 No. 5-FZ - Heroes of Socialist Labor and full holders of the Order of Labor Glory;

-• dated 10.01.2003 No. 19-FZ - to individual participants in the election of the President of the Russian Federation (proxies of the candidate, members of the election commission with the right of an advisory vote);
+• dated January 10, 2003 No. 19-FZ - to individual participants in the election process of the President of the Russian Federation (candidate’s proxies, members of the election commission with advisory voting rights);

-• of May 18, 2005 No. 51-FZ - to individual participants in the election process of deputies of the State Duma (proxies of the candidate, members of the election commission with an advisory vote);
+• dated May 18, 2005 No. 51-FZ - to individual participants in the process of election of State Duma deputies (candidate’s proxies, members of the election commission with advisory voting rights);

-• dated 05/27/98 No. 76-FZ - to spouses of military personnel in respect of a part of the leave that exceeds the duration of the annual leave at their main place of work;
+• dated 05.27.98 No. 76-FZ - to spouses of military personnel in relation to part of the leave exceeding the duration of annual leave at their main place of work;

-• dated 01/15/93 No. 4301-1 - Heroes of the Soviet Union, Heroes of the Russian Federation and full holders of the Order of Glory (additional vacation for up to three weeks a year at a convenient time for them)
+• dated January 15, 1993 No. 4301-1 - To the Heroes Soviet Union, Heroes of the Russian Federation and full holders of the Order of Glory (additional leave for up to three weeks a year at a time convenient for them)

-The duration of the leave without pay, if the employer is obliged to provide it, is determined by federal law, which provides for such leave at his own expense.
-Information on the duration of the named leave without pay, which is provided without fail, is given in the table.
+The duration of leave without pay if the employer is obliged to provide it is determined by federal law, which provides for such leave at one’s own expense.
+Information on the duration of the said leave without pay, which is provided without fail, is given in the table.

 The period of compulsory leave at your own expense without pay

-All employees in cases of childbirth, marriage registration, death of close relatives
+All employees in cases of birth of a child, registration of marriage, death of close relatives

-Up to 5 calendar days on each basis
+Up to 5 calendar days for each reason

 Working old-age pensioners (by age)